KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 Contributions:
 - Optimization of Data Loading and Preprocessing:
    Efforts were made to streamline the loading and preprocessing of the Extended Yale B dataset to reduce runtime without sacrificing data quality.
-This included experimenting with optimized file handling techniques and reducing redundancy in preprocessing steps.
+This included experimenting with optimized file handling techniques and reducing redundancy in preprocessing steps
 - Runtime Enhancements:
   Adjustments were implemented to improve the efficiency of the training process.
-This included tuning SVM hyperparameters and using parallel processing where possible to speed up computations.
+This included tuning SVM hyperparameters and using parallel processing where possible to speed up computations
 - Evaluation of Alternative Models:
   The project incorporated a framework to test and compare the performance of different machine learning algorithms, such as k-Nearest Neighbors (k-NN) and Random Forest, against SVM.
-This provided insights into alternative approaches to address scalability and runtime issues.
+This provided insights into alternative approaches to address scalability and runtime issues
 - Model Scalability Exploration:
-  Experiments were conducted to explore the performance of the SVM model when trained on subsets of larger datasets, enabling an assessment of its scalability potential.
+  Experiments were conducted to explore the performance of the SVM model when trained on subsets of larger datasets, enabling an assessment of its scalability potential
 - Integration of Advanced Preprocessing Techniques:
-  Advanced preprocessing methods, such as histogram equalization and contrast adjustment, were explored to improve the robustness of the model under extreme lighting conditions.
+  Advanced preprocessing methods, such as histogram equalization and contrast adjustment, were explored to improve the robustness of the model under extreme lighting conditions
 - Benchmarking Against Real-World Datasets:
-  A plan was developed to benchmark the current implementation against larger, real-world datasets to identify further areas for improvement and validate the model’s performance in more diverse scenarios.
+  A plan was developed to benchmark the current implementation against larger, real-world datasets to identify further areas for improvement and validate the model’s performance in more diverse scenarios

 ----------------------------------------------------------------
 ## 7 Future work
 To build on the current project, several potential improvements can be explored.
 One promising direction is the incorporation of neural networks, particularly Convolutional Neural Networks (CNNs), which can provide superior performance on larger and more diverse datasets by learning hierarchical feature representations.
 Data augmentation is another avenue worth pursuing, as it can enrich the dataset with synthetic variations, including different lighting angles, occlusions, and facial expressions, to improve the model’s robustness.

 Future iterations of this project could also focus on enabling real-time facial recognition by integrating a webcam or camera feed.
 This would require optimizing the SVM implementation or exploring alternative algorithms better suited for real-time performance.
 Another area for enhancement is the combination of SVM with feature extraction techniques such as Principal Component Analysis (PCA) or Histogram of Oriented Gradients (HOG), which could boost both accuracy and speed.